Albany's Canna Kitchen & Research, LLC

 What do you suggest?

-We are heavy on the research and are willing to experiment with whatever product you would like us to convert to.
+We are heavy on the research and are willing to experiment with whatever product you would like to convert.

 If you are coming from the Southeast, or West - 34th Ave is a great way to get to Ferry St SW.
 You can get to it from Hwy 99E (aka Pacific Blvd SW) or from Waverly, Columbus, etc. Some landmarks on 34th Ave are Platt Electric on the corner of 34th & Ferry and the electrical substation across the street.
 You will cross two sets of railroad tracks if you come from Hwy 99E.